 In March 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act created and funded the U.S. Small Business Administration (SBA) Paycheck Protection Program (PPP) to provide loans designated to help small businesses cover their near-term operating expenses and provide an incentive to retain their employees during the COVID-19 pandemic.
 The Foundation applied for and received a PPP loan for \$189,600 under this program.
-The Foundation applied for full loan forgiveness and received forgiveness notification from the SBA that the loan was fully forgiven on March 4, 2021, and thus the income is recognized as grant revenue on the 2021 financial statements in accordance with IAS 20.
+The Foundation applied for full loan forgiveness and received forgiveness notification from the SBA that the loan was fully forgiven on March 4, 2021, and thus the income is recognized as grant revenue on the statement of activities and change in net assets in accordance with IAS 20.

-In addition, the Foundation applied for a second draw PPP loan and received a PPP2 loan on March 4, 2021, in the amount of \$227,448, which is included in refundable advance liability on the statement of financial position.
-The loan proceeds will be used for permissible, near-term operating expenses and the Foundation anticipates seeking full loan forgiveness from the SBA.
+In addition, the Foundation applied for a second draw PPP loan and received a PPP2 loan on March 4, 2021, in the amount of \$227,448.
+The loan proceeds were used for permissible, near-term operating expenses.
+The Foundation applied for full forgiveness and received forgiveness notification from the SBA that the loan was fully forgiven on October 25, 2021, and thus the income is recognized as grant revenue on statement of activities and change in net assets in accordance with IAS 20.